barsaboowo/footballteams/readme.md

 }

 4. The new team creation will fail if any of the following conditions are not met:
-	a.
-A team with the same name exists already.
+	-  A team with the same name exists already.
-	b.
-The owner email does not correspond to a player in the system.
+	-  The owner email does not correspond to a player in the system.
-	c.
-The competition does not exist, or it has already happened.
+	-  The competition does not exist, or it has already happened.
-	d.
-Any of the team emails do not correspond to a player in the system.
+	-  Any of the team emails do not correspond to a player in the system.

 5. See src/main/resources/data.sql for data that has been preloaded into the system.